-2. In February 2017, the Health and Wellbeing Board approved the development of the new Children and Young People's Plan (CYPP) for all children and young people in Worcestershire.
-It also agreed to strengthen the already well-established Connecting Families Strategic Group as the key partnership group to take responsibility for developing and implementing the CYPP and for this Strategic Group to be a formal sub-group of the Health and Wellbeing Board.

-3. In April 2017, the Health and Wellbeing Board received an update on the progress in developing the new CYPP and noted the emerging priorities and content.
-It also approved the look and feel of the new CYPP and the consultation and engagement plan.

-4. The Connecting Families Strategic Group has now met in its new format three times, and has actively led on the development of the CYPP.
-The Strategic Group formally recommended to the Health and Wellbeing Board to approve the new CYPP on the 11 July 2017.
-This recommendation was based on recognising that the new CYPP is the start of a journey, it simply sets out the overarching vision and ambition for all children and young people and as such will be refreshed/challenged on a regular basis.

-5. As the new CYPP needs to be owned by all agencies, the Connecting Families Strategic Group is also recommending that all agencies adopt the plan within their individual agency policy frameworks.
+- 2. In February 2017, the Health and Wellbeing Board approved the development of the new Children and Young People's Plan (CYPP) for all children and young people in Worcestershire.
+It also agreed to strengthen the already well-established Connecting Families Strategic Group as the key partnership group to take responsibility for developing and implementing the CYPP and for this Strategic Group to be a formal subgroup of the Health and Wellbeing Board to focus on children and young people. - 3.
+In April 2017, the Health and Wellbeing Board received an update on the progress in developing the new CYPP and noted the emerging priorities and content.
+It also approved the look and feel of the new CYPP and the consultation and engagement plan. - 4.
+The Children and Young People's Sub-group has now met in its new format three times, and has actively led on the development of the CYPP.
+The Sub-Group formally recommended to the Health and Wellbeing Board to approve the new CYPP on the 11 July 2017.
+This recommendation was based on recognising that the new CYPP is the start of a journey, it simply sets out the overarching vision and ambition for all children and young people and as such will be refreshed/challenged on a regular basis. - 5.
+As the new CYPP needs to be owned by all agencies, the Health and Wellbeing Board endorsed the recommendation that all agencies adopt the plan within their individual agency policy frameworks. - 6.
+At its meeting on 20 July, the Cabinet noted the consultation responses and recommended that Council adopted the new CYPP and authorised the Director of Children, Families and Communities to work with all agencies and organisations to draw up an action plan to put the CYPP into effect.